-This legal basis can be used where, for example, we need to disclose information about pupils to prevent them or someone else from being seriously harmed.
-An example can include providing information to a medical professional about a pupil in circumstances where they are unable to provide the information themselves.
-It is likely to cover an emergency medical situation.
+This legal basis can be used where, for example, we need to disclose information about pupils to prevent them or someone else from being seriously harmed or killed.
+An example can include providing information to a medical professional about a pupil in circumstances where they are unable to provide the information themselves or you are unable to.
+It may cover an emergency situation.